|This site is not monitored 24/7. For emergencies please call 9-1-1. For non-emergencies requiring a police response please call (206)-241-2121.

 Our Department has remained committed to building trust and reducing crime in our community through community engagement.

-In 2020, we implemented several strategies to achieve our engagement goals, beginning with improving standards and processes for establishing transparency and accountability.
+Over the past several years, we implemented several strategies to achieve our engagement goals, beginning with improving standards and processes for establishing transparency and accountability.
 Members of the Tukwila Police Department were pivotal in the administration of policy and the implementation of training at a regional level for compliance with I–940 and the Law Enforcement Training and Community Safety Act (LETCSA).
 The Valley Independent Investigative Team (VIIT) members are considered experts on independent transparent investigations and helped other agencies stand up their teams.
 During the year, the Department searched for and added community members to VIIT to assist with the review of independent investigations.
 The same VIIT assigned community members were asked to participate in our newly created Use of Force Review Board.

 In addition to the above strategies, other community engagement activities included: engaging homelessness in the City with empathy and providing resources to those in need, while ensuring the safety of everyone in the community; participating in the T3AMS Juvenile Theft 3 diversion program, which continued to show a reduction in recidivism by its participants; conducting “Bullyproof” training for Foster High School students.
 Many of our other standing engagement activities needed to be cancelled due to the pandemic.
 Community Academy, Night Out Against Crime, Shop with a Cop, Touch a Truck, and other Community gatherings were impacted.